materialsproject/fireworks/docs/task_tutorial.rst

 In this section, we'll provide more details about FireTasks.

+.. note:: In this tutorial, we will run examples on the central server for simplicity.
+One could just as easily run them on a FireWorker using the instructions from the :doc:`installation tutorial <installation_tutorial>`.

 Running multiple FireTasks
 --------------------------

 You can run multiple tasks within the same job.
-For example, the first step of your job might involve writing an input file, while a second step is needed to process that input file.
-Let's extend our previous job to count the number of words in ``howdy.txt``, and print the result to ``words.txt``.
+For example, the first step of your job might write an input file that a second step performs some computations on.
+For example, so that the first step prints ``howdy.txt``, and a second step counts the number of words in that file.

 1. Navigate to the tasks tutorial directory::

     cd <INSTALL_DIR>/fw_tutorials/task

 2. Look inside the file ``fw_multi.yaml``.
 You should see two FireTasks.
-The second one runs the ``wc -w`` command to count the number of characters in ``howdy.txt``.
+The second one runs the ``wc -w`` command to count the number of characters in ``howdy.txt`` and exports the result to ``words.txt``.

 3. Run this FireWork on the central server::